-2023 TCFD ENTITY REPORT OVERVIEW
+2024 TCFD ENTITY REPORT OVERVIEW

-The table below provides a summary overview of our 2023 TCFD Entity Report and additional information on key activity to date in 2024.
-It is set out under the four pillars prescribed in the TCFD guidelines: Governance, Strategy, Risk Management and Metrics & Targets.
+The table below provides a summary overview of our 2024 TCFD Entity Report and additional information on key activity to date in 2025.
+It is set out under the four pillars prescribed in the TCFD guidelines: Governance, Strategy, Risk Management and Metrics & Targets

 Governance TCFD Recommendation "Disclose the company's governance around climate-related risks and opportunities."
-TCFD Recommended Disclosures (a) Board oversight (b) Management's role Our Response The Board is responsible for ensuring that financially material climate-related considerations are integrated into our strategy, decision-making, financial planning and business processes.
+TCFD Recommended Disclosures (a) Board oversight (b) Management's role Our Response The Board is responsible for ensuring that financially material climate-related considerations are integrated into our strategy, decision-making, planning and business processes.
 Climate-related considerations are reviewed by the Board on a periodic basis.
-Management oversight is provided by various committees, quarterly reporting on key data and significant developments.
-Focus for 2024 The Board will hold a discussion of climate-related risks, opportunities and disclosures at least annually.
-We will provide additional training across senior management and the Research team on climate-related risks and opportunities.
-Strategy TCFD Recommendation "Disclose the actual and potential impacts of climate-related risks and opportunities on the company's businesses, strategy, and financial planning where such information is material."
-TCFD Recommended Disclosures (a) Risks and opportunities(b) Impact on organisation(c) Resilience of strategy Our Response We seek to understand and integrate into our investment process evaluation of all material climate-related risks and opportunities.
-As a part of this goal, we expect that our investee companies have the ability to operate and grow in a Paris-aligned global economy, and that their business operations are resilient to physical climate risks under all future scenarios.
+Management oversight is provided by various committees, with quarterly updates on significant developments.
+Focus for 2025 The Board will hold a discussion of climate-related risks, opportunities and disclosures at least annually.
+We will provide ongoing training for the Research team on climate-related risks and opportunities.

+TCFD Recommendation "Disclose the actual and potential impacts of climate-related risks and opportunities on the company's businesses, strategy, and financial planning where such information is material."
+TCFD Recommended Disclosures (a) Risks and opportunities (b) Impact on organisation (c) Resilience of strategy Our Response We seek to understand and integrate into our investment process evaluation of material climate-related risks and opportunities.
+As part of this goal, we expect that our investee companies have the ability to operate and grow in a range of future climate scenarios (including a Paris-aligned global economy), and that their business operations are resilient to physical climate risks under future scenarios.
+We believe that we managed relevant climate-related risks appropriately in 2024 and that we gave consideration to relevant quality transition related investment opportunities.
 For new purchases that meet our existing quality growth investment criteria, we are committed to ensuring that we evaluate transition related investment opportunities.
-We aim to ensure that our operations and business model are resilient to climate and transition related risks.
-In 2023 we revised our definition of short, medium and long-term time-scales to align with wider industry practice (short 0-5 years, medium 5-10 years, long-term 10+ years).
-We believe that we managed relevant climate-related risks appropriately in 2023 and that we gave consideration to relevant quality transition related investment opportunities.
+We work to ensure that our operations and business model are resilient to climate and transition related risks.
 We believe that our current strategy is resilient, but we continue to evolve our approach to this aspect of our business.
-Focus for 2024 We will continue to evolve our approach for identifying and understanding climate-related investmen risks and opportunities through developments to our process, and additional training and external insight sessions.
-We will give further consideration to a transition plan for our own business operation
+Focus for 2025 We will continue to evolve our approach for identifying and understanding climate-related investment risks and opportunities through incremental developments to our process, and additional training and external insight sessions.